April through June, a full year before you hope to graduate

 Late November and December

 Now is the ideal time to settle on the topic of your job talk and to begin a draft.
 Opinions differ on the competing merits of presenting a dissertation chapter or something entirely unrelated.
-Your deep knowledge of your dissertation area can be of genuine assistance in the stressful atmosphere of a job talk, boding well for your performance in the Q&A. On the other hand, if you want to show your range and you have a well-developed thesis on hand, think carefully about that option.
+Your deep knowledge of your dissertation area can be of genuine assistance in the stressful atmosphere of a job talk, boding well for your performance in the Q&A. On the other hand, if you want to show your range and you have a well-developed piece on hand (e.g. a successful seminar paper), think carefully about that option.
 Be aware that moving far beyond the committee’s job description (e.g., by giving a paper on Alcman when the slot is Roman Prose) is rarely advisable.

 At this early stage it’s important to remind yourself -- hopefully not for the first time -- that the job market is tight, and even very good candidates can end up empty-handed the first or second or third time around.
 If you’ve followed the steps here, you already have another set of jobs in your sights.
 You may wish to keep looking into opportunities for teaching inside and outside your home department.
 Many universities need TAs for courses in General Education, “Great Books,” “western civilization,” or composition.
 Chairs and graduate advisers, especially if they are new to the post and/or worried about keeping up your morale, won’t always bring up these opportunities of their own accord, and sometimes they delay until the last minute, when it’s too late.
 This kind of extra-departmental interdisciplinary teaching, while challenging, can be one of the most rewarding experiences of your early career.
 So ask around, look through the undergraduate course guide, or contact your graduate dean for information.
 If you’re not sure whether this kind of teaching is right for you, seek out fellow students who have done it.
 Once you decide, make certain that your adviser and graduate chair know that you’re interested.

-The final deadlines for the majority of first-round job applications have come and gone by December 1, and interviews by internet and at the Annual Meeting (also called “the SCS” or “the convention”) loom ahead.
+The final deadlines for the majority of first-round job applications have come and gone by December 1, and interviews by internet and (less frequently these days) at the Annual Meeting (also called “the SCS” or “the convention”) loom ahead.
 Commonly asked questions appear below.

-Committees will telephone or email you with the welcome news of an interview.
-Read up on the internet on the pitfalls of Zoom/Skype interviewing and use your common sense.
+Committees will email you with the welcome news of an interview.
+Read up on the pitfalls of Zoom/Skype interviewing and use your common sense.
 Ensure as clear a connection as you can in a quiet room where you won’t be interrupted.
 Use headphones.
 If you must use your bedroom, clean the space and place your head and shoulders in the center of the screen – whatever you can do to avoid distracting your interviewers with your belongings.
-I won’t soon forget the bright blue pajamas hanging on the hook on the back of one candidate’s bedroom door, which he had obviously neglected to notice were visible until it was too late.
+I won’t soon forget the bright blue pajamas hanging on the hook on the back of one candidate’s bedroom door, which he had obviously failed to notice were visible in his screen until it was too late.

-The Annual Meeting usually falls during the first Thurs-Sun in January.
+The Annual Meeting usually falls during the first Thursday-Sunday in January.
 Whether you must console loving family members who hate to see you leave post-New Year celebrations, or soothe students disgruntled at your departure from campus at the beginning of term, it makes no difference.
 You should attend the meeting from the evening it begins to the late afternoon it ends.
-Thumb-twiddling at the hotel or airport on the final day is better than missing an unexpected interview because you tried to make an early escape from the scene.
+Thumb-twiddling at the hotel or airport on the final day is better than missing the opportunity to meet people because you tried to make an early escape from the scene.

 Some funding for attending the Meeting is made available to graduate students by the SCS: be sure to apply for it.
 Your own university may also have resources for which you may apply.